Classical Music Has a ‘God Status’ Problem

 Such was the case with the conductor James Levine, who was fired from the Metropolitan Opera in early 2018.
 After allegations were filed with Illinois police that Levine had sexually abused a man for years, beginning in the mid-1980s, three other men came forward to accuse Levine of sexual abuse.
 The Met then opened an investigation of its own, and after interviewing more than 70 people, the opera house “uncovered credible evidence that Mr. Levine engaged in sexually abusive and harassing conduct towards vulnerable artists in the early stages of their careers, over whom Mr. Levine had authority.”
 Later, five additional men came forward with new accusations.
 (Levine did not face criminal charges in Illinois, and denied the allegations.)

 Though the Met had been aware of such allegations a year before The New York Times first reported on them, Met officials told the Times that the opera company had kept Levine in his position at the time because management was waiting to see what police found and because Levine had denied the claims.
-(The opera house has also stated that “any claims or rumours that members of the Met’s management or its Board of Directors engaged in a cover-up of information relating to these issues are completely unsubstantiated.”)
+(The opera house has also stated that “any claims or rumors that members of the Met’s management or its Board of Directors engaged in a cover-up of information relating to these issues are completely unsubstantiated.”)

 Perhaps the most telling explanation of why Levine was unscathed for so long can be found back in 2011, when the opera company was considering how to address its needs without firing its venerable, but ailing, maestro.
 “He is no ordinary music director,” David Gockley, the general director of the San Francisco Opera, told the Times.
 “He’s a god.
 And gods get to make their own decisions on their own time.”